alexandermorgan/BatchBPE/README.md

 kwargs = [{'path': 'parquet', 'data_files': {'train': path}, 'split': 'train'} for path in paths] data = [load_dataset(**kwg) for kwg in kwargs] tokenizer.train(data, 256)   # calling train with vocab_size of 256 will do no merges, but does call _import_data
-# the json file will be saved in the format '{date}-{time}-dataset-dict.json'
+# the csv file will be saved in the format '{date}-{time}-dataset-dict.csv'

 # Then delete the five files, download the remaining dataset files and repeat the above with those files.

-# Then import the two json file dataset distillations you have.
-You can also further compress this into one json file for future use.
+# Then import the two csv file dataset distillations you have.
+You can also further compress this into one csv file for future use.
 tokenizer3 = BatchTokenizer(store_dict=True)
-paths = ['path_to_first_json_file.json', 'path_to_second_json_file.json']
+paths = ['path_to_first_csv_file.csv', 'path_to_second_csv_file.csv']
 tokenizer3.train(paths, 50304)   # now you can train a vocabulary on your full dataset
-# for later use, the data from all ten files combined will be in the new json file in the same '{date}-{time}-dataset-dict.json' format.
+# for later use, the data from all ten files combined will be in the new csv file in the same '{date}-{time}-dataset-dict.csv' format.
 ```

 ## Special Features